01-edu/Branch-Mobile/subjects/flutter_piscine/week01/day01/ex06/namedOptionalSum/README.md

 ### **Exercise**

 Write a function that accepts named parameters "first", "second", "third" and returns the sum of them.
 All the parameters are integers.
-Absent parameters are considered as 0.
+Absent parameters should be considered as 0.
 Name of the function - namedOptionalSum.